1860 United States presidential election in Virginia: Campaign

 Archibald Campbell and John Curtiss Underwood attempted to have the Republican National Convention held in Wheeling, Virginia.
 Many national Republicans supported the idea, including chair Edwin D. Morgan.
 However, the hostile reaction to the Republican Party by the south after John Brown's raid on Harpers Ferry resulted in the committee choosing to host the convention in Chicago.

 1,500 people attended the Republican Party of Virginia's state convention in Wheeling on May 2, 1860.
 The party's delegation to the national convention was the sixth-largest there, despite a credentials challenge against the entire south by opponents of William H. Seward.
 The initially pro-Seward Virginia delegation gave a majority of its votes to Abraham Lincoln on the first ballot.
 The delegation supported Cassius Marcellus Clay for the vice presidential nomination.

 Four companies of Wide Awakes totaling 350 men were formed during the campaign.
-Almost all of Lincoln's support came from around Wheeling and his best county was Ohio County.
+Almost all of Lincoln's support came from around Wheeling and his largest number of votes came from Ohio County.